 The Creeper was created by Steve Ditko, and first appeared in Showcase #73.
-The character has undergone several redesigns, and the most recent major reinvention of the character was carried out by Ann Nocenti and Cliff Richards.

 In his original origin story, television host Jack Ryder was fired for his overly-confrontational style, and offered a job as an investigator by the head of his network's security.
 Taking the job, he tried to rescue Dr Emil Yatz, who had been kidnapped by mobsters aiming to acquire his new discoveries in order to sell them to Soviets.
 Ryder disguised himself in a hastily improvised costume and went to a masquerade ball being held at the estate of the mobster.
 Recognized as an intruder, he was shot when the mobsters opened fire on him.
-To save his life, Yatz injected him with a serum that healed his wounds, and that also enhanced his strength and agility.
+To save his life, Yatz injected him with a serum that healed his wounds and enhanced his strength and agility.
 He also placed a device in Ryder's bullet wound which he accidentally left there after the wound closes.
 They were again attacked by the mobsters, and Yatz was killed.
-Ryder defeated the mobsters after discovering that an activator device connected to the device in his wound allows him to reacquire his strange costume.
+Ryder defeated the mobsters after discovering that an activator device connected to the device in his wound allows him to reacquire his strange costume and abilities.

 His origin was revised slightly in the Bronze Age; the serum was eliminated from the origin and replaced with two surgically-implanted devices (sometimes given as only one device) that granted enhanced physical attributes.
 These devices could also recreate objects that had been "imprinted" onto them.
 The devices were implanted after Ryder was attacked and drugged during an investigation into a group of criminals.
-The devices accidentally imprinted both the strange costume he was wearing, and the drugs that were in Ryder's system at the time.
+The devices accidentally imprinted both the strange costume he was wearing and the drugs that were in Ryder's system at the time.
 Any time he transformed into the Creeper, his system is simultaneously flooded with the recreated drugs, inducing his psychosis.
-This effect grew stronger each time he transformed into the Creeper, as the effect of the recreation was cumulative, but disappeared whenever he returns to the Ryder form.
+This effect grew stronger each time he transformed into the Creeper, as the effect of the recreation was cumulative, despite disappearing whenever he returns to the Ryder form.
 He began to dissociate the personalities from one another, as both the Ryder and Creeper personalities grew progressively disdainful of one another.

 In the Modern Age, the Creeper's history was again rebooted and altered so that he became active shortly after Batman's return to Gotham following the Infinite Crisis.
 Jack Ryder hosted a confrontational left-wing talk show, called You Are Wrong!.
 One of his interviewees, Dr. Vincent Yatz, created an experimental serum that could be used to regenerate tissue, effectively erasing essentially any injury sustained by the human body.
-Ryder attempted to steal this serum in order to monopolize the reporting of the new discovery, but failed and was caught.
+Ryder attempted to steal this serum in order to monopolize the reporting of the new discovery but failed and was caught.
 Yatz, in an attempt to protect his serum from mobsters who intended to take it, injected it into Ryder.
-Soon after, Ryder was shot in the head by the would-be thieves, and left for dead.
+Soon after, Ryder was shot in the head by the would-be thieves and left for dead.
 Instead, however, the serum regenerated his tissue and resurrected him as the Creeper.
 He easily defeated the villains, and soon discovered that it was possible for him to call forth his superpowered side at will.
 This origin was later revealed to be an implanted memory, and Creeper was retconned as a half-demon.
 In this incarnation and all previous incarnations, Creeper had superhuman strength, stamina, reflexes and agility; he possessed an extremely powerful healing factor; his laughter had been shown to have paralytic qualities, and he possessed sharp, talon-like claws on each hand.
 He wielded no weapons.

 Major Story Arcs